J0ELh/Personal-Chore-Tracker-Project/README.md

 - As a user, I want to be able to see who still hasn't completed their chores
 - As a user, I want to be able to save my current chore tracker state to a file
 - As a user, I want to be able to be able to load my chore tracker state from file

+## Instructions for Grader

+- You can generate the first required event related to adding Xs to a Y by adding a Chore to the Chore Tracker.
+To do this, simply click "Add Chore", then enter the name of the chore you want to complete and click "Add."
+Then, select a difficulty for the chore by entering 0, 1, or 2, which stand for "easy," "medium," and "hard" accordingly.
+Hit "Set Difficulty" to finish adding the Chore to the Chore Tracker.
+- You can generate the second required event related to adding Xs to a Y by adding a Member to the Chore Tracker.
+To do this, simply click "Add Member," enter the name, then hit "Add."
+- You can locate my visual component by loading up the program.
+I show a splash screen with an "animated" loading statement.
+Essentially, it's just a picture with text to simulate a loading screen.
+- You can save the state of my application by clicking "Save Current Chore Tracker State"
+- You can reload the state of my application by clicking "Load Previous Chore Tracker State"
+- **BONUS**
+  - You can view who hasn't completed their chores by hitting the 4th option of the menu.
+If you click on a specific person, then a pop-up appears with all their uncompleted chores.

+- **ALTERNATIVELY** you can also do the following actions related to X's and Y's
+  - Click "Randomly Assign Chores" to assign all chores that are still to be assigned randomly to different members
+  - Click "Complete Chore" and enter the name of someone who's chore you want to complete.
+  Enter a name from the list of people that pops up on the right panel.
+In the next panel, simply enter the chore you want to complete of that person, then hit "Complete."
+This will also remove the chore AND/OR the name of that person from the list of members with chore to complete (Option 4)